MontaServices/woocommerce-monta-checkout/readme.txt

 == Changelog ==

+#1.58.26

+* Made it possible to ignore shipping discount for logged in user with a specific role

+#1.58.25

+* Made it possible to show extra fields for shipping phone and mailadres for shipping to other address

 #1.58.24

 * Fixed issue where total shipping cost field would not be displayed before the checkout has been completed when calling the custom hook